Print

 * If you can’t find small figs, you can use larger ones.
 Just make sure you cut them into about 1/2-inch slices instead of cutting them in half.
 To get the same look as these photos, slice the figs along their equators instead of stem to end.

-** If you have Greek yogurt, you can substitute it here, but make sure you water it down slightly before measuring (using either a little milk or water).
+** If you have Greek yogurt, you can substitute it here, but make sure you water it down before measuring (using either a little milk or water).
 It needs to be the approximate consistency of plain, unstrained yogurt (Greek yogurt doesn’t have as much moisture).